wlsf82/age-discoverer/README.md

 ## Code quality

-Below you can see the status of this project on Sonar Cloud.
+Below you can see the status of this project on [Sonar Cloud](https://sonarcloud.io).

 ![Project Status](https://sonarcloud.io/api/project_badges/measure?project=age-discoverer&metric=alert_status)

-> SonarCloud evaluates code in terms of bugs, vulnerabilities, code smells, test coverage, and duplications.
+> Sonar Cloud evaluates code in terms of bugs, vulnerabilities, code smells, test coverage, and duplications.

 The complete dashboard can be seen [here](https://sonarcloud.io/dashboard?id=age-discoverer).
 ___